dwclark/groovy-performance/README.md

 Given those results, is B faster than A?
 Probably not.
 Even if it is "faster" you probably shouldn't bother swapping B for A. However, C is clearly faster than B or A and should probably replace them in a performance sensitive application.

 There are lots of caveats to doing this kind of testing and lots of pitfalls.
 First, the JVM will hotspot compile your code after it has executed a certain number of times.
 The default for modern JVM's is 10,000 executions.
-You can force the JVM hotspot compilation to kick in by warming up your code propertly *before* you execute it.
+You can force the JVM hotspot compilation to kick in by warming up your code properly *before* you execute it.
 To do this the timer provides a `warmUp` method.

 The other problem that commonly happens is that the JVM is sometimes smart enough to optimize your function out of existence.
-If you have a pure function with no side effects and you do not consume the return value the JVM will sometimes convert your function into a no-op.
+If you have a pure function with no side effects and you do not consume the return value, the JVM will sometimes convert your function into a no-op.
 If you start seeing too-good-to-be-true results when timing your code, this may have happened.
 To guard against this, the `RunnableState` interface provides a `setState` method which the timer will consume.
 Once your computations are done, set that value and the timer will consume it, forcing the JVM to always run your code.

 ## Diagnosing Performance Issues